pentandra/lifepreserver/items/static/blog/defining-the-scholarly-commons/subtractable-resources/index.md

 a scholarly commons forms is the moments of discovery that reveal, bit by bit, the latent knowledge within that field of study.
 Once a contribution is made, it cannot be made again in quite the same way, and once a new understanding is revealed to a collective, it cannot be discovered to that collective anew.
+I'm using the term <dfn>discovery</dfn> very loosely here to mean any new insight or understanding to the collective that aids in further discovery.

 Scholarly commons can form around any type of knowledge.
-A scholarly commons can be nested within another, either imitating the structure of the knowledge around which it was created, or more likely, around the type of need it is trying to fill.
+Scholarly commons can be nested into multiple layers, either imitating the structure of the knowledge around which it was created, or more likely, around the type of need it is trying to fill.